|Back to Library page

-Take the amp off standby and let it warm up for at least five minutes so it is good and hot.
+Take the amp off standby and let it warm up a few minutes so it is good and hot.
 Check the multi-meter to see how much current is flowing in the power tube.
 It should be very little if any since we set the bias voltage very high.
 Now slowly turn the bias pot in the direction that makes more current flow.
 Slowly bring the current flow up to about 35 milliamps of current.
 Check the other power tubes to find the highest reading.
 Set the bias to the tube with the highest current flow.
-If the power tubes vary in their current flow readings more than five milliamps then they are not a real good matched set, but they will work.
+If the power tubes vary in their current flow readings more than five milliamps then they are not a perfectly matched set, but they will work.

 *** INSTALLING ONE OHM RESISTORS ON THE CATHODE ***

 First you must unsolder the wire at pin eight, that is soldered to the chassis.
 If there is a jumper wire from pin eight to pin one, leave that wire there.
 Now solder one end of a one ohm three watt resistor to pin eight.
 Solder the other end to the wire that is soldered to the chassis.
 If the wire that is soldered to the chassis looks weak or frayed you can solder a wire from one end of the resistor to the closest ground lug next to the power transformer.
 Use heat shrink tubing on the second method and keep the resistor away from other components.
 After soldering the one ohm resistors to all power tubes you will be ready to check for proper current flow in the power tubes.
 By reading a voltage drop across a one ohm resistor we can see the exact current flow without doing any math.
 If your meter reads .035 volts this would translate to .035 amps or 35 milliamps of current.
-See the (checking power tube current flow) section.

 |*** CHECKING POWER TUBE CURRENT FLOW ***